Skip to Content

 • Simmer: Once it’s boiling, reduce the heat to low, cover the pot with the lid, and let the chestnuts simmer in 10-15 minutes.

-• Checking for Doneness: To see if they’re done, take one chestnut out, let it cool for a moment, and then peel it.
+• Checking for Doneness: To check if they're done, take one chestnut out, let it cool for a moment, and then peel it.
 If the inside is soft and creamy, they are ready to eat.
 If not, continue simmering and check again in a few minutes.boiled chestnuts

 Roast Chestnut in Oven